IntAnalytic/file-owner-remap/README.md

 # file-owner-remap
 Change the owner and group member for files and folders in a directory tree.
 These changes are based on the user ID and group ID and mapped through a provided set of csv files.
-This utility is useful for tasks such as moving a folder to a new server with ID's such as migration from local to AD in Linux or from promoting from lower environments to upper environments.
+This utility is useful for tasks such as moving a folder to a new server where ID's need to be migrated from a local auth store to an AD store.
+Another example might be migration from a lower environments to upper environments where the user and or group id's are different.

 ## Tested with:
 * Python 2.7